gravity-ui/websql-autocomplete/src/autocomplete/databases/yql/grammar/README.md

-When new grammar is arrived, it is a must to do next steps before generating parsers:
+Before generating parsers for new grammar version following steps should be done:

-1. Add to the end of file next statements:
+1. Put following statements at the end of the file:

 ```antlr
 sql_query_yq